Chart Color Schemes

 An assessment of population growth drivers in Tarragindi reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, Tarragindi's population is estimated at around 11,557.
-This reflects an increase of 522 people since the 2021 Census, which reported a population of 11,035.
-The change was inferred from AreaSearch's resident population estimate of 11,535 following examination of the latest ERP data release by the ABS in June 2024 and an additional 130 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,573 persons per square kilometer, placing Tarragindi in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 61.0% of overall population gains during recent periods.
+As of Nov 2025, the estimated population for the Tarragindi statistical area (Lv2) is around 11,548.
+This reflects an increase of 513 people since the 2021 Census, which reported a population of 11,035 people.
+The current resident population estimate of 11,528 comes from AreaSearch's examination of the latest ERP data release by the ABS in June 2024 and an additional 130 validated new addresses since the Census date.
+This results in a density ratio of 2,571 persons per square kilometer, placing Tarragindi (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 61.0% of overall population gains during recent periods for this area.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; hence, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
 Considering projected demographic shifts, lower quartile growth is anticipated for statistical areas analysed by AreaSearch.
-Tarragindi is expected to expand by 361 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.9% in total over the 17 years.
+Based on aggregated SA2-level projections, Tarragindi (SA2) is expected to expand by 359 persons to 2041, reflecting an increase of 3.0% in total over the 17 years.

 Frequently Asked Questions - Population